Omar-Arabi1/fs/README.md

     fs . gi --filter/-f files

-in this example it will search through all the entries in the given directory, and check if the given pattern is in the name of the entry, but it will only search through files because we used the filter option with files so no directories will be taken account of
+in this example it will search through all the entries in the given directory, and check if the given pattern is in the name of the entry, but it will only search through files because we used the filter option with `files` so no directories will be taken account of

 > [!TIP]
 > *this option is helpful if you are looking for a specific file or directory, but not both and don't know the exact name*
 > *because it allows you to get less results that may be irrelevant*

+## installation:
+the tool is available on PyPI to install it run

+    pipx install fs

+> [!TIP]
+> *you can install the tool with pip and not pipx, but it is not recommended as pip is usually used for libraries*
+> *to help with projects while this is a cli tool and not a library*